-13 Frame
+14 Frame

-The [frame](#) is the part of the subject reflected on the electronic image sensor (and therefore the viewfinder and screen of the M EV1).
+The [frame](#) is the part of the subject reflected on the electronic image sensor.
 Only this frame part of the subject will appear on the photo.

 The frame depends on the focal length of the lens.
-This frame appears exactly and identically on the screen and in the viewfinder.
+This frame can be viewed as a rectangle in the Leica M11 viewfinder when the lens is mounted (see figure 8).
+The part of the view inside the frame also appears exactly on the digital screen.